vojone/simpleLightbox/simpleLB/README.md

 **This feature can't be easily disabled.**

-+ You can easily modify plenty of lightbox properties (especialy visual aspects) by changing settings.js file.
++ You can easily modify plenty of lightbox features and properties (especialy visual aspects) by changing *settings.js* file.

++ It's possible to manipulate with photo (keys R,L,+,- and mouse or menu in right top corner).
+User can **rotate, zoom or translate** photo to better view.
+This feature an be disabled in *settings.js*.

++ It's possible also run automatic **presentation** of photos (if it's is allowed in settings.js).
+This presentation can be run by hitting Space key or in menu.
+In menu you can also set time for which will be every photo shown in **ms** (when current photo is updated manually by keys this time interval is restarted).
+Presentation starts with current photo and can be started only in one direction.

 See index.html for more information and examples...